dfbr/pythonLessons/Lessons/keyConcepts.md

 Sometimes we have a lot variables that belong together.
 They may belong together because they're a group (like all of your names as members of this class), they may belong together because you want to do similar things with all of the different variables.

+If you have used other programming languages, this may be familiar to you but you might recognise it as an *array*.
+For our purposes, arrays and lists are the same.

 We could have a variable for each different member of the group:

 ```python